10 Causal estimands

 1 n (%); Median (Q1, Q3)

-We can again create a mirrored histogram to observe the ATO weighted psuedopopulation.
+We can again create a mirrored histogram to observe the ATO-weighted pseudo-population.

 ggplot(seven_dwarfs_wts, aes(.fitted, group = park_extra_magic_morning)) +